ncatlab/nlab-content/pages/9/8/0/1/21089/content.md

 (04:56) For me, anyway, it was clear that branes were just as important as strings.

-(05:05) [[Joseph Conlon]], writing in a recent book on string theory, says that when he saw our paper $[$ [Duff-Howe-Inami-Stelle 87](double+dimensional+reduction#DuffHoweInamiStelle87) $]$ about wrapping the brane around the 11th dimension, from the late 80s, he was shocked, because the history of the theory that he had been brought up with would not allow such a thing until 1995.
+(05:05) [[Joseph Conlon]], writing in a recent book on string theory, says that when he saw our paper $[$[Duff-Howe-Inami-Stelle 87](double+dimensional+reduction#DuffHoweInamiStelle87)$]$ about wrapping the brane around the 11th dimension, from the late 80s, he was shocked, because the history of the theory that he had been brought up with would not allow such a thing until 1995.

 (05:31) So, M-theory had a strange history.